wegiangb/NERC_EDI/README.md

 # Aims

 ## •  Targeting an air quality analysis citizen science initiative at EDI groups
-## •  Targeting opportunity to allow EDI group to experience environment science and air quality methods before crunch decisions to neglect become environmental scientists.
+## •  Targeting opportunity to allow EDI groups to experience environment science and air quality methods before crunch decisions to neglect become environmental scientists.
 ## •  Producing information on local air quality and the exposure of the population to air pollution;
 ## •  Raising awareness of a local air quality problem to attract the attention of local or national authorities;
 ## •  Complementing measurements taken by official air quality monitoring networks and helping improve air quality models; and/or